griffio/griffio.github.io/_posts/2015-07-31-VMWare-Fusion-Modern-IE-Accessing-SuperDrive.md

 It is not necessary to update the vm image when prompted or update vmware tools.

-Once Windows image has booted the CD-ROM can be accessed by using the normal connect to CD/DVD (IDE) option in the menu.
+Once this Windows image has booted the CD-ROM can be accessed by using the normal connect to CD/DVD (IDE) option in the menu.

-It may take a few seconds to initialize and the CD-ROM is accessible in MyComputer.
+It may take a few seconds to initialize and see the CD-ROM is accessible in MyComputer.

 The next time the image is started the CD-ROM will connect automatically to the SuperDrive.